 Wieliczka is likely a great fit if:

-- Massive infrastructure and engineering fascinate you.
+- Large-scale infrastructure and engineering fascinate you.

 - Monumental, human-made spaces hold a special appeal.